daryll-ko/jpdb-stats/README.md

 1. Clone the project using `git clone`.

 2. Download your `reviews.json` file from [jpdb's `Settings` page](https://jpdb.io/settings).
-If you don't have a jpdb account, you may use mine as a sample (it may not be up to date, however).
+If you don't use jpdb, you may use mine as a sample (it may not be up to date, however).

 3. Activate the project in the Julia REPL (make sure you're in the package folder)